 Peer Group: The Compensation Committee analyzes the compensation practices of a group of peer companies, consisting of other publicly-traded companies in the specialty consumer finance/retail industry within a range of market cap and revenue size similar to the Company.
-The Compensation Committee, while mindful of the compiled data from the peers, has not established a certain range of compensation for any element of pay from the peer group but used it as a general guideline for discussion.
+The Compensation Committee, while mindful of the compiled data from the peers, has not established a certain range of compensation for any element of pay from the peer group but uses it as a general guideline for discussion and consideration.
 The overall goal of this process is to enable the Company to provide total compensation packages that are competitive with prevailing practices in the Company's industry and within the Company's peer group.

 In determining compensation for its named executive officers, each element of its compensation program is compared against published data.
-The Committee updates the peer group compensation data annually by utilizing the services of Equilar, a company that provides a comprehensive compensation database relating to executive compensation practices at publicly-traded companies, including the peer group.
+The Committee updates the peer group compensation data annually by utilizing the services of Equilar, a company that provides a comprehensive compensation database relating to executive compensation practices at publicly-traded companies.
+For 2013, the Compensation Committee reviewed compensation data for the following group of peer companies: